davepinch/pinchy.cc/content/topics/psychology/The_Origin_of_Consciousness_in_the_Breakdown_of_the_Bicameral_Mind.md.md

 ---
 title: "The Origin of Consciousness in the Breakdown of the Bicameral Mind (en.wikipedia.org)"
+excerpt: >-
+  ***The Origin of Consciousness in the Breakdown of the Bicameral Mind*** is a 1976 book by the Princeton psychologist, psychohistorian and consciousness theorist Julian Jaynes (1920-1997).
+The book addresses the problematic nature of consciousness – "the ability to introspect" – which in Jaynes’ view must be distinguished from sensory awareness and other processes of cognition.
+Jaynes presents his proposed solution: that consciousness is a learned behavior based more on language and culture than on biology; this solution, in turn, points to the origin of consciousness in ancient human history rather than in metaphysical or evolutionary processes; furthermore, archaeological and historical evidence indicates that prior to the learning of consciousness, human mentality was what Jaynes called "the bicameral mind" – a mentality based on verbal hallucination.
 retrieved: 2023-06-04
 type: website
 url: /en.wikipedia.org/wiki/The_Origin_of_Consciousness_in_the_Breakdown_of_the_Bicameral_Mind/